 Data Workflow Component

-You'll find the Data Workflow component under the Data and Event Processing group at the left of the Module Builder.
+You'll find the Data Workflow component under the Data & Event Processing group to the left of the Module Builder.

-A static image displaying the Data Workflow component's configuration window General settings.
+A static image displaying the Data Workflow component's Display settings.

 Canvas Label Text